lighthouse-conventions/lci-tasks/README.md

-# lci-tasks
+# LCI Tasks
-tracking work across the organization
+This repository tracks tasks across the organization.

+We use GitHub Issues as our task tracking mechanism, with a GitHub Projects [project board](https://github.com/orgs/lighthouse-conventions/projects/1).